threefoldfoundation/www_docs_threefold_io/docs_website/docs/how_it_works.md

 ## What is the ThreeFold Grid?

-A decentralized Web4 Infrastructure layer which allows us to build Web4 by everyone for everyone.
+The grid is a decentralized Web4 infrastructure layer which allows us to build Web4, for everyone and by everyone.

-**The layer is called The ThreeFold Grid and ...**
+**The layer is called the ThreeFold Grid and...**

-- is capable of delivering self-healing data, network and cloud at a planetary scale.
+- It is capable of delivering self-healing data, network and cloud at a planetary scale.
-- allows everyone, everywhere to deploy their own sovereign Internet infrastructure.
+- It allows everyone, everywhere to deploy their own sovereign Internet infrastructure.
-- allows everyone to build the applications of the future (10x less effort, 10x more security)
+- It allows everyone to build the applications of the future (10x less effort, 10x more security).
-- operational for years as working proof of concept with thousands of nodes online ([dashboard](https://dashboard.grid.tf)).
+- It has been operational for years as a working proof of concept with thousands of nodes online.
+[Check the ThreeFold Dashboard.](https://dashboard.grid.tf)

 ## Participants

-### FARMERS (providers)
+### Farmers (Cloud Providers)

 ![](become-a-farmer/become_farmer.png)

-- Individual and Commercial Farmers connect hardware capacity to the ThreeFold Grid and earn rewards for doing so.
+- Individual and commercial farmers connect hardware capacity to the ThreeFold Grid and earn rewards for doing so.
-- Over the next years Millions of nodes will be connected to the existing network ([dashboard](https://dashboard.grid.tf)).
+- Over the next years, millions of nodes will be connected to the existing network.
+[Check the ThreeFold Dashboard](https://dashboard.grid.tf).
-- Our Network technology provides a end2end encrypted and ultra reliable connection layers.
+- Our network technology provides an end-to-end encrypted and ultra reliable connection layer.
-- Our Storage technology makes sure we can never loose our data and our privacy is guaranteed.
+- Our storage technology makes sure data is never lost and privacy is guaranteed.

-### DEVELOPERS & SYSTEM ADMINISTRATORS (users)
+### Developers & System Administrators (Users)

 ![](img/users_all.png)

-Our platform is usable by a lot of usecases.
+Our platform has a lot of use cases:

-- Web2 System Administrators can deploy any application on the grid with tools they are used too.
+- Web2 system administrators can deploy any application on the grid with the tools they are used to work with.
-- Web3 Enthousiasts can run their blockchain workdloads on the grid.
+- Web3 enthousiasts can run their blockchain workloads on the grid.
-- Web4 Developers build the apps (experiences) of the future.
+- Web4 developers build the apps (experiences) of the future.

 ![](img/users.png)